Since the world began, it's the eternal question that gnaws at living beings.

 A good person is someone with whom doing nothing becomes sexy

-A good person is someone who, if you close your eyes for 10 seconds in front of them, asks what's happening (the opposite being highly unpleasant)
+A good person is someone who, if you close your eyes for 10 seconds in front of them, asks what's going on (the opposite being highly unpleasant)

-A good person is someone who validates your consent even when they surprise you after work
+A good person is someone who checks your consent even when they surprise you at the end of the working day

-A good person makes you laugh, dance, cry but does not increase your mental load
+A good person makes you laugh, dance, cry but doesn't increase your mental load

 A good person knows how many half sugars you put in your coffee